Arch-Network/book/src/program/instructions-and-messages.md

 # Instructions and Messages

-Instructions and messages are fundamental components of Arch's transaction processing system that enable communication between clients and programs.
+Instructions and messages are fundamental components of Arch's transaction processing system that enable communication between clients and [programs].
+They form the basis for all state changes and interactions within the Arch network.

 ### Instructions

 An instruction is the basic unit of program execution in Arch.
-It contains all the information needed for a program to execute a specific operation.
+It contains all the information needed for a [program] to execute a specific operation.
+Instructions are processed atomically, meaning they either complete entirely or have no effect.

 #### Structure
 ```rust